Incipient and well-developed entropy plateaus in spin-S Kitaev models: Models and Methods

 where the nearest-neighbors $<i,j>$, $(i,k)$ and $[i,l]$ point along the three different bond directions of the honeycomb lattice respectively.
 The spin-operators correspond to a spin-value of $S$.
 We set $J_z=1$ and take $J_x=J_y\le 1$.

 For the Kitaev models, the energy spectrum is identical under the change of sign of all $J_s$.
-Consequently, the high temperature series are even functions of $\beta$.
+Consequently, the high temperature series expansions are even functions of $\beta$.
+High temperature expansion coefficients are unique for the model and can be computed by several different methods.
+Here we use the linked cluster methods to calculate them \cite{book}.
 Series expansions are computed for the logarithm of the partition function from which the expansions for entropy, internal energy and heat capacity follow.
 The expansions are carried out to order $\beta^{16}$ for $S=1/2$ and $S=1$, to order $\beta^{14}$ for $S=3/2$ and $S=2$ and to order $\beta^{12}$ for $S=5/2$.
-The entropy series are extrapolated using Pad\'e and differential approximants.
+The entropy series are extrapolated using Pad\'e and differential approximants \cite{book}.
 The convergence is poorer for the heat capacity series than for the entropy, as is usually the case, with the latter being a temperature derivative of the former.

+We also use thermal pure quantum (TPQ) states \cite{tpq1,tpq2} for calculating thermodynamic properties in the system.
+A TPQ state at $T\rightarrow\infty$ is simply given by a random vector,